-Sara and Toby decided to have their wedding at San Francisco City Hall because they wanted beautiful photos of the building architecture coupled with the convenience and pricing.
-SF City Hall allows a couple the chance to have their wedding at one of the West Coast's truly amazing venues at discount pricing.
+Sara and Toby decided to have their wedding at San Francisco City Hall because they wanted beautiful photos of the building architecture coupled with the convenience and inexpensive pricing.
+SF City Hall allows a couple the chance to have their wedding at one of the West Coast's truly amazing venues at a reasonable cost.
 Sara's gorgeous wedding dress worked so perfectly with the background textures and colors at City Hall.
 We purposely used more natural light than normal in order to capture the detail of the dress yet keep the lighting soft and warm.
-As is evident from the photos above, the window shots really worked and we see nice contrast between the colors of the dress and the background.
+As is evident from the photos above, the window shots really worked and we see a nice contrast between the colors of the dress and the background.

 It can be difficult to photograph the Bride and Groom on the Grand Staircase without other people wandering around, but sometimes you can get lucky.
 It also depends upon what time it is and the day of the week.
 We have found that Tuesdays and Wednesdays give us the best chance to get this type of shot.
 Mondays are good too!
 It's easy to see why so many of our clients want photos on the Grand Staircase.
 Even on a Thursday or Friday it is possible if you are patient enough.
 I figure it is almost always possible to get photo in this famous location if you just are willing to wait.
 It always seems to clear up eventually, even on Fridays at peak time.
 As long as you have the time in your schedule, I have no problem waiting also.
 So to answer many of your questions in advance.
 Yes, we are able to take pictures of you and your spouse on the Grand Staircase if you are willing to wait.
 There may be a few people still wandering around, but we will do our best to minimize their impact on your final photos.

 We took Sara and Toby on a walk around the second floor of City Hall and took some candid shots of them.
 The photograph below-left was actually taken from the 3rd floor looking down.
 We then took the romantic photo on the right using the south facing window light on the second floor of San Francisco City Hall.
 Some of the best photos are unplanned and just happen.
 We try to put our couples in the best possible position to make this occur and then get ready with our cameras.
 We want to be creative, but at the same time make it fun for the couple without over posing them.
 Taking too much time setting up each photo can take away from the spontaneity of the event.
 Creativity is not just about composing a great and unique image.
 It actually has just as much to do with the creative way a Wedding Photographer handles the couple.
 You get the most out of them by making them laugh and keeping the photo session upbeat!
-I really feel that the photographers approach to the shoot has everything to do with the final result.
+I really feel that the photographers approach to the photos session has everything to do with the final result.
 We can talk about posing, lighting and backgrounds forever and of course it is all very important.
 However, if the couple is unhappy or not fully engaged during the city hall photo shoot, the results will suffer.
 To me, the most important thing a SF city hall wedding photographer can do is to make this happen through encouragement and humor.
 Whatever it takes!